dbnomics/rdbnomics/README.md

 ```

 ## Proxy configuration or connection error `Could not resolve host`
-When using the functions `rdb` or `rdb_by_api_link`, you may come across the following error :
+When using the functions `rdb` or `rdb_...`, you may come across the following error :
 ```r
 Error in open.connection(con, "rb") :
   Could not resolve host: api.db.nomics.world
 ```
-To get round this situation, you have two options :
+To get round this situation, you have two possibilities :

 1. configure **curl** to use a specific and authorized proxy.